CARTAvis/carta-controller/docs/src/step_by_step.rst

     .. tab:: AlmaLinux

-        We recommend installing the [Community Edition package of MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-red-hat/) on all supported RPM-based distributions.
+        We recommend installing the `Community Edition RPM package of MongoDB <https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-red-hat/>`_ on all supported RPM-based distributions.
 These are instructions for installing version 8.0, which is available on AlmaLinux 8 and 9.

         .. code-block:: shell